 Neither figure will necessarily apply to the Cadillac Escalade-V, and it is inevitable that the induction and exhaust configurations will also be different.
 The SUV’s exhaust note will therefore vary compared to the CT5-V Blackwing and Camaro ZL1.

 The Cadillac Escalade-V is expected to launch for the 2023 model year.
 Its LT4 engine will be paired with GM’s 10-speed automatic transmission.
-The vehicle will also employ a number of high-performance upgrades, including a special version of Magnetic Ride Control tuned for high-performance driving, along with upgrades to its brakes and body configurations.
+The vehicle will also employ a number of high-performance upgrades, including a special version of Magnetic Ride Control tuned for high-performance driving, along with upgrades to its braking system and various other chassis improvements.

-We also expect that the vehicle will have interior and exterior styling elements not found in the regular 2021 Cadillac Escalade or Escalade ESV.
+The vehicle will also have interior and exterior styling elements not found in the regular 2021 Cadillac Escalade or Escalade ESV.
 Prototypes have recently begun to be spotted in camouflaged form on public roads both in Michigan and Colorado.

 We’ll keep bringing you the latest on all things Escalade-V, so be sure to subscribe to GM Authority for more Cadillac Escalade-V news, Cadillac Escalade news, Cadillac news and obsessively updated GM news coverage.